shared live+work spaces

 If such status is not resolved it becomes visible to all members, per the community contract so that house accounts can be managed accordingly.

-Members in difficulty may have the opportunity to take up a volunteer role and relinquish their booking in order that they incur no further costs, however this would be at the discretion of a council session and is best arranged before such event occurs.
+Members in difficulty may have the opportunity to take up a volunteer role, moving to a pod, relinquish their booking in order that they incur no further costs, however this would be at the discretion of a council session and is best arranged before it occurs.

-When unresolved, non-members shall be ejected at such time.
-For members, any withdrawable shares they hold shall be withdrawn to cover the arrears.
+When unresolved, withdrawable shares they hold shall be withdrawn as necessary to cover the arrears.
 Accounts in arreas are shared across the network and associated networks and therefore bookings may not be accepted in any connected property until resolved.

 When can I vouch for new members?

-After staying three months, or one year after your first stay if less.
-If the new member is referred to the council within their first three months you will also be called before them.
-You may only vouch for 1 new member each year, or 2 if you hold more than three months of shares, this restricts subletting/reselling your time to non-members as you cannot vouch for them.
+You may vouch for 1 new member each year.
+After staying two months, or one year after your first stay if less.
+If the new member is referred to the council within their first three months you will also be called before them and will loose the ability to vouch.

 Are children welcome?

-Yes children are, however the hubs are both working and living spaces, and the community contract therefore requires that should you believe you may disrupt others, you must seek an indication from those already present in any given room that you will not disrupt them.
-Not all properties are suitably large to provide space for kids at all hours, however in general there's either indoor or outdoor space away from those working whom cannot be disturbed.
+Our properties are both working and living spaces, and the community contract therefore requires that should you believe you may disrupt others, you must seek an indication from those already present in any given room that you will not disrupt them.
+Not all properties are suitably large to provide space for kids, however in larger properties there should be either indoor or outdoor space away from those working whom cannot be disturbed.
+In smaller ones a month or two every year will be chosen for families, and anyone else whom is happy to share the extra liveliness with them, the specific dates will be rotated from year to year to ensure it's not always the same time.
+If your children are older, cool and collected they'll be welcomed anytime in a pod.

 Given that this is a work-focussed space (although not all properties will be), particularly rambunctious kids or noisy babies would not fit and other members would likely raise their concerns.
 Obviously occasional disruptions are to be expected.
 However if disruption were reoccurring, members may call a council session to resolve it.

-If you are looking to stay a while and provide homeschooling, we encourage you to coordinate with other members and to arrange a volunteer or teacher, we have extra bedrooms available and you could share the costs of their living and stipend/pay.
+If you are looking to stay a while and provide homeschooling, you are encouraged to coordinate with other members and to arrange a volunteer or teacher, sharing the costs of their stipend/pay and accommodation.

 Are the elderly and other-abled welcome?